 Binary Packaging

-Webman supports packaging the project into a binary file, allowing Webman to run on Linux systems without a PHP environment.
+Webman supports packaging a project into a single binary file, enabling webman to run on Linux systems without a PHP environment.

 Note

-The packaged file currently only supports running on x86_64 architecture Linux systems and does not support Windows or Mac systems.
+The packaged file currently only supports running on x86_64 architecture Linux systems.
+Windows and macOS are not supported.

-You need to disable the phar configuration option in php.ini, setting phar.readonly = 0.
+You must disable the phar configuration option in php.ini by setting phar.readonly = 0.

 composer require webman/console